 For types associated with a Debug_Pool, dynamic allocation is performed using the standard GNAT allocation routine.
 References to all allocated chunks of memory are kept in an internal dictionary.
-Several deallocation strategies are provided, whereupon the user can choose to release the memory to the system, keep it allocated for further invalid access checks, or fill it with an easily recognizable pattern for debug sessions.
-The memory pattern is the old IBM hexadecimal convention: 16#DEADBEEF#.
+Several deallocation strategies are provided, whereupon the user can

 See the documentation in the file g-debpoo.ads for more information on the various strategies.